SocietySociety

 These Guidelines were prepared by making reference to the JEITA Responsible Business Conduct Guidelines.

-Denka Group Human rights initiatives
+Denka Group Human Rights Initiatives

-Denka Group Human rights initiatives
+Denka Group Initiatives on Human Rights

-Denka Group Human Rights ...
+Denka Group Human Rights Policy ...

-Denka Group Human rights initiatives
+Denka Group Human Rights Initiatives

 Compliance and Engagement with Human Rights

-Denka Group Human rights initiatives
+Denka Group Human Rights Initiatives

-As stated in Article 3 of the Denka Group Human Rights Policy, Denka does...
+As stated in Article 3 of the Denka Group Human Rights Policy, Denka does not tolerate any forms of child labor or forced labor.
+Such practices are also prohibited in the Denka Group Employment Regulations.

-Denka Group Human rights initiatives
+Denka Group Human Rights Initiatives

 Human Resource Initiatives